-Civics Semester

 Prerequisite: Sophomore standing and IEP Placement (Required for Graduation)

-Lab Fee: None and/or to be determined

 Course content covers the structures, functions, powers and processes of the federal, state and local governments.
 This course is required to graduate.
 Failure to meet any of the state mandated requirements regarding constitution testing will result in loss of credit for the course.